 You will have ongoing access to all course materials so you can work through it at your own pace and keep coming back for more inspiration.

-This course is offered with variable pricing levels – read more here, then choose a price with your heart, based on your circumstances and the value of the course to you.
+This course is offered with variable pricing levels – read more under the ‘Variable Pricing’ tab, then choose a price with your heart.

 Please note that all prices are in Australian Dollars.
 If you live outside Australia, head here to convert them into your currency before you decide which level to go with.